 - Website maintenance: With Wix, your website is maintained for you.
 In contrast, WordPress requires you to handle your own security, updates, and data backups.
 Alternatively, you can opt for managed WordPress hosting or hire an expert to do this for you.

 - Pricing: Wix comes with monthly price plans.
 You know in advance how much you’ll spend each year.
 Whereas WordPress is more difficult to quantify, as costs depend on your chosen web hosting service, domain name, themes, plugins, etc.

 In summary, Wix handles lots for you.
 Consequently, it’s not going to cause you any headaches, as long as you stay within the limits of its framework.
 WordPress, on the other hand, imposes no limits, but you have to fend for yourself.

-First off: sort out the web hosting and domain name for your new site.
+One of the most critical aspects of migrating to WordPress is selecting a hosting plan and domain name for your new website.
 If you’re switching to WordPress, there are many managed-hosting providers to choose from – WPX and Kinsta are just two examples.

 Next, install WordPress and set up your website.
 Usually, if you’ve chosen a managed hosting provider, you can install WordPress using a one-click installation.

 Once you can access your WordPress dashboard, it’s a good idea to set your WordPress permalink settings.
 You can set these to include the post title, making it easier to optimize your migrated content for SEO automatically.
 Your permalink settings can be found under “Settings > Permalinks.”

 Finally, you’ll need to choose a new theme, as you can’t utilize the same template you’re using with Wix.
 Of course, one way to work around this is to hire a web developer to create a custom theme that looks exactly like your old one.